daominah/age_of_empires_ror_hd/data2_daominah/aoego/z_AI_tournament_run1.md

 #### Game 2

-Egyptian strategies: Egypt_Chariot_Priest x3

-Greek strategies: Greek_Centurion x3
+Egyptian and Greek currently only have 1 strategy.

 Result: